controlplaneio-fluxcd/flux-operator/README.md

 ```

 > [!NOTE]
-> The Flux Operator can be installed using Helm, OperatorHub, kubectl and other methods.
+> The Flux Operator can be installed using Helm, Terraform, OperatorHub, kubectl and other methods.
 > For more information, refer to the
 > [installation guide](https://fluxcd.control-plane.io/operator/install/).